AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/pdf-modules.md

 ---
 # Adobe PDF&nbsp;Services

-With the [!DNL Adobe Workfront] Fusion Adobe PDF Services, you can extract data from a PDF file, or generate a new PDF file from data you supply.
+With the Adobe Workfront Fusion Adobe PDF Services, you can extract data from a PDF file, or generate a new PDF file from data you supply.
 In addition, you can convert a variety of file types to PDFs, or PDFs to other file types.
 PDF&nbsp;Services also allow you to combine, compress, or read metadata for a PDF&nbsp;file, as well as control password protection on the file.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).